How to Prepare for a Recruitment Coordinator Interview

 If you've worked in any role that involved scheduling, coordination, or team support, use those experiences to your advantage.
 For example, describe how you handled conflicting schedules or managed information flow between departments.
 These skills transfer directly to recruitment coordination.

-Research the company’s hiring approach
+Research the company and its hiring approach

-Here’s how to research effectively:
+Here's how to structure your research:

 Practice answers to common interview questions